-Practice Listening to Understand Native Speakers
+Practice Listening to Understand English

-Do you struggle to understand native English speakers?
+Do you struggle to understand fluent English speakers?
 Improving your ability to understand spoken English takes practice.
 As babies we spend about 2 years listening to our native language before speaking it.
 While we make some sounds and are often able to say about 50 words by the time we are 18-24 months old, those first years are dedicated to the practice of listening.

-Improving Your English with Video Clips
+Improve Your English with Video Clips

 While the focus is on listening, the practice I am going to teach you will help you improve your English in the following ways:

 - Increase your understanding of spoken English